David A. Taylor: Documentaries, television and podcasts

-In the Chicago Tribune, Chris Borrelli pointed out that President Franklin Roosevelt had established the WPA with an executive order, and that by the late 1930s about 75,000 Chicagoans were working for the federal agency.
+In the Chicago Tribune, Chris Borrelli pointed out that by the late 1930s about 75,000 Chicagoans were working for the WPA.
 He quotes Taylor on how that provided a talent incubator that catalyzed Chicago as a cultural driver even after the Depression ended.
-"Because of temperament perhaps, because unemployment had hit Chicago hard, because of the range of talent, and because those just out of college who needed jobs were thrown alongside veteran artists out of work, Chicago enormously benefited," Taylor said, those innovations fueled American culture for decades.
+Unemployment hit Chicago hard, yet with "the range of talent, and because those just out of college who needed jobs were thrown alongside veteran artists out of work, Chicago enormously benefited," Taylor said, and those innovations fueled American culture for decades.

 Revisiting that history in another medium, Taylor in 2022 announced work on a podcast titled The People's Recorder, a collaboration with Spark Media.
 In August 2022, the podcast received a grant from the National Endowment for the Humanities, along with five state humanities grants.
 The People’s Recorder launched in February 2024 with a first season of ten episodes, hosted by writer-archivist Chris Haley.

 The podcast shares stories from recent research, showing how WPA writers documented a surprisingly wide range of American life.
 That includes important foundations for Black history and milestones in local and state histories.
-A June 2023 symposium at the Library of Congress featured a new generation of researchers and local historians drawn to the Writers’ Project experience.

-In February 2025, The People's Recorder was nominated for an Ambie award from the Podcast Academy for Best Indie Podcast.
+A June 2023 symposium at the Library of Congress featured a new generation of researchers and local historians drawn to the Writers' Project experience.
+In 2025, The People's Recorder was nominated for an Ambie award from the Podcast Academy for Best Indie Podcast and received a Signal Award in the History category.